-As we discussed in our last post on this topic, the value-adding chain is the ecosystem in which your target market segment resides.
+As we discussed in a previous blog post, the value-adding chain is the ecosystem in which your target market segment resides.
 It describes the relationship between suppliers and customers all the way to the end user.
 It also documents the critical success factors at every level of the chain.

 Building the Value-Adding Chain Map

 Let’s look at how to build a value-adding chain map.
 The first thing you need to do is build a high level map.

 Document the Boundaries

 - Identify the outputs or products

 - Identify suppliers, inputs, and your requirements for these inputs